 If PVC-UE is disposed of by incineration - preferably with heat recovery or as part of combined heat and power schemes, it has a similar calorific output as timber or paper, but produces less CO2 per kg of material than timber or coal.
 Extensive studies around the world have also confirmed that the chlorine present in PVC-UE has no more effect on Hydrogen Chloride or dioxin emissions than the very many other chlorine containing materials in incinerated household waste.
 Landfill studies by the Swedish Environmental Protection Agency, and the universities of Gothenburg and Linkoping, have also shown that PVC is effectively inert, with no significant risk.
 Disposal of materials that have been treated with preservative chemicals or exterior paint coatings requires care and is increasingly questioned.
 In fact, as PVC has been on the market for only 50 years, with its 35 year plus lifecycle only a limited amount of material is actually available for recycling.

-Calcium Organic To The Core
+Calcium To The Core

 Eliminating the lead content in PVC-UE has been a matter of particular concern for responsible manufacturers in our industry.
 As recommended by the European Commission, UK Government and the PVC industry’s Vinyl 2010, now Vinyl Plus initiative, some suppliers have already made the switch.
 Kestrel is among those leading the way.
-In fact, we believe we are ahead as the only supplier in the UK to offer calcium organic core and calcium organic skin in our PVC-UE.
+In fact, we believe we are ahead as the only supplier in the UK to offer calcium core and skin in our PVC-UE.
 As well as future proofing the product for our customers in case new legislation on material usage does come into play, we are also doing what we can now in the global drive for environmental protection.

 The Marketing & Use Directive 76/769 EEC